Strafe Outerwear and Thai eatery on Snowmass Mall this winter, added employee housing in the works

 His wife, Ratanapraphan, is from Phuket, a southern coastal province of Thailand, while Noimuangkoon hails from the country's northern region.

-Djordjevic said Thai Grub's menu, which the trio is finalizing, would offer a happy medium between traditional and Americanized Thai dishes.
+Djordjevic said Grub Thai's menu, which the trio is finalizing, would offer a happy medium between traditional and Americanized Thai dishes.

 Flavors also will draw influence from both the country's northern and southern areas, he said.